visit-dav/visit/src/doc/dev_manual/test_suite.rst

 The regression suite is run on `LLNL's Pascal Cluster <https://hpc.llnl.gov/hardware/platforms/pascal>`_.
 Pascal runs the TOSS3 operating system, which is a flavor of Linux.
 If you are going to run the regression suite yourself you should run on a similar system or there will be differences due to numeric precision issues.
+If you do have to run the test suite on a different system there are options for doing :ref:`fuzzy matching <Fuzzy Matching Thresholds>`.

 The regression suite is run on Pascal using a cron job that checks out VisIt_ source code, builds it, and then runs the tests.